mohammedehab2002/Kimera-VIO/README.md

 Kimera-VIO is a Visual Inertial Odometry pipeline for accurate State Estimation from **Stereo** + **IMU** data.
 It can optionally use **Mono** + **IMU** data instead of stereo cameras.

+## How to Run this Version?

+In addition to all the steps for running Kimera, you need to

+1-Download and install the [C++ LibTorch](https://pytorch.org/get-started/locally/) and [FAISS](https://github.com/facebookresearch/faiss/blob/main/INSTALL.md) from source.
+Make sure to install the CPU cxx11-abi version of LibTorch.

+2-Clone [SALAD CM](https://github.com/serizba/cliquemining), move script-SALAD.py to the cliquemining repo, and run it.
+It will output a .pt scripted model.

+3-Run Kimera with the flag lcd_SALAD_path=/path/to/scripted-SALAD.pt.

+If you'd like to run the original BoW Kimera, set the flag lcd_use_BoW=true.

 ## Publications

 We kindly ask to cite our paper if you find this library useful: